 When I first started Tone It Up back in 2013, I had a lot of fun browsing through the meal plan for new ideas and recipes.
-If I’m being honest though, I rarely made the actual recipes.
+If I’m honest, though, I rarely made the actual recipes.
 I typically just tried the follow the “lean, clean, and green” ideas.

 The other problem was that the vegetarian options were a little limited.
 You can only eat so many “veggie patties” before you’re kind of sick of the whole thing.
 But thankfully, chickpeas really came to the rescue!
 They’re a great source of protein and fiber, and they became one of my favorite meal staples!